anil-02k/MediReach/README.md

 # MediReach

-MediReach is a full-stack healthcare application built to provide a seamless patient–doctor experience with secure authentication and role-based access.
+MediReach is a full-stack healthcare application built to mangage Medicines.
 It ensures modern UI design, scalable architecture, and reliable communication features.

 ---